Poland–Zambia relations: Assistance to Zambia

 The Polish Medical Mission provides professional courses for Zambian medical workers in Katondwe.
-In 2019, the Polish government sent 22 tons of medical equipment to Zambia, destined for 18 various healthcare facilities, in what Minister Michał Woś calle "the largest humanitarian aid provided by the Polish government" to date.
+In 2019, the Polish government sent 22 tons of medical equipment to Zambia, destined for 18 various healthcare facilities, in what Minister Michał Woś called "the largest humanitarian aid provided by the Polish government" to date.

+Trade

+All imports from Zambia to Poland are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.